sitrox/rails_ops/README.md

 --------

-Policies are nothing more than blocks of code that run either at operation instantiation, at parameters assignment or before / after execution of the `perform` method and can be used to check conditions such as params or permissions.
-Policies are inherited to subclasses of operations.
+Policies are nothing more than blocks of code that run either at operation instantiation or before / after execution of the `perform` method and can be used to check conditions such as params or permissions.

-They're specified using the static method `policy`, inherited to any sub-classes and executed in the order they were defined.
+Policies are specified using the static method `policy`, inherited to any sub-classes and executed in the order they were defined.

 ```ruby
 class Operations::PrintHelloWorld < RailsOps::Operation